Polymer/old-docs-site/articles/unit-testing-elements.md

 	flush();

-`flush()` allows us to asynchronously dirty check pending objects are observed and ensures notification callbacks are dispatched accordingly.
-It also triggers a flush of any pending events
+`flush()`, as we covered earlier, allows us to asynchronously dirty check pending objects are observed and ensures notification callbacks are dispatched accordingly.
+It also triggers a flush of any pending events.

 This is only needed for browsers that don’t support `Object.observe()` natively.
 At present, this represents all browsers except Chrome and Opera.
 A synchronous alternative is `[element].deliverChanges()`.